wooey/Wooey/docs/celery.rst

 -----------

 There are several backends to use, here we can use a database backend or a server as a backend.
 By default, Wooey uses the database as a backend.
-If you wish to move to a more robust system, there are several options such as AMPQ or redis.
-Here, we detail how to use AMPQ.
+If you wish to move to a more robust system, there are several options such as AMQP or redis.
+Here, we detail how to use AMQP.

-If you are coming from a bootstrapped project, to switch to an AMPQ backend, it is a matter of uncommenting the following lines in your production settings:
+If you are coming from a bootstrapped project, to switch to an AMQP backend, it is a matter of uncommenting the following lines in your production settings:

 ::